jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Troggle.md

 RacialMods: +4 Stealth in dim light or darkness
 Languages: Giant
 SQ: ogre blood
+SpecialAbilities:
+  Ogre Blood (Ex): >
-SpecialAbilities: Ogre Blood (Ex) Troggles count as ogres for the purpose of any effects related to race.
+    Troggles count as ogres for the purpose of any effects related to race.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: